 Also, you MAY NOT run through the Visitor’s Center area.
 You must walk through or use a trail created to the east of the center.

 The Friends of the Rockefeller has a great MAP.
-Sleepy Hollow HS is not marked, but it is in the lower left-hand corner.
-One MAJOR caveat: The trail to the left (west) of Swan Lake just past a farm.
-(This the red-farm landmark.)
-In fact it continues until shortly after it appears to end, at a “T” intersection.
-This is important because it is one of the most popular ways into the Park.
-They have been informed.
+Sleepy Hollow HS is not marked, but it is in the lower left-hand corner, where you see the OCA (the red line surrounded by green) pass Route 448.
+Just south of Route 448 there is the parking lot.
 Also, people frequently get lost there.
 If you know how to get from Swan Lake to SHHS, you’ll be fine because everyone knows where Swan Lake is.
 Just fine the trail (FM) to the left of the lake and head south and then turn right at the “T”.
 That’ll take you right to a road that’ll take you right to SHHS.

 Also, many non-runners use these trails so as always be polite and courteous.
 Try not to get more than two abreast.
 Rules of Use.
 The number of runners in the area around Swan Lake to no more than 4 so use common sense there as well.
 Efforts have been made to ban running in certain spots, and it is banned by the Visitor’s Center, so it is important that we behave.